 In the context of startup fundraising, STOs are becoming regarded as a more equitable way to raise capital than the previous ICO model.

-As a result, it is likely that in the future many companies will be under pressure to issue tokens via an STO instead of an ICO, when applicable.
+As a result, many companies in the future will be under pressure to issue tokens via an STO instead of an ICO, when they can.

-On the other hand, if a company issues security tokens via an STO, where the security token represents something like an equity share in the company, then the holders of the token are expected to share in that success through ownership of the token.
-Additionally, security tokens may even entitle the holder to payouts such as dividends.
+On the other hand, if a company issues security tokens via an STO – where the security token represents something like an equity share in the company – then the holders of the token are expected to share in that success through ownership of the token.
+Security tokens may even entitle the holder to dividends.

-However, it is important to remember that as outlined above, a security token can be almost anything tangible such as precious metals or property, so just because you are participating in an STO does not mean you are getting shares in a company.
+But remember that a security token can be almost anything tangible, such as previous metals or property.
+Just because you’re participating in an STO doesn’t mean you’re getting shares in a company.

 This isn’t to say that utility tokens are less valuable than security tokens.
-Rather they are two different products, with two different use-cases.
-The issue is that utility tokens have frequently been used to fill the role of security tokens, often leaving buyers with a product of questionable value and legality.
+Rather, they are two different products with two different use cases.
+The issue is that utility tokens have been used to fill the role of security tokens, often leaving buyers with a product of questionable value and legality.

-Now that regulatory bodies around the world have taken action on cryptocurrencies, information on whether a token is legally a utility or security is much clearer.
-As such, the way is now paved for security tokens to enter the market in accordance with local regulatory bodies, such as the Securities and Exchange Commission (SEC) in the US.
+Now that regulatory bodies around the world are taking on cryptocurrencies, information on whether a token is legally a utility or security is clearer.
+The way is now paved for security tokens to enter the market according to local regulatory bodies, such as the Securities and Exchange Commission (SEC) in the US.

-Therefore it is unlikely one type of token will dominate the other.
-Instead, companies looking to fundraise will now have the option of deciding which type of token best suits their product.
-However, it will still be up to savvy consumers to make sure they are getting the best deal, which will involve critical thinking about whether a security or utility token is best suited to the product.
+It’s up to savvy consumers to make sure they are getting the best deal, which involves critically thinking about whether a security or utility token is best suited to the product.

 Are security tokens legal?

-The legal status of security tokens depends on the jurisdiction the token was created in and is being traded in.
+It depends on the jurisdiction in which the token was created and is traded in.

 Each jurisdiction has its own laws about what constitutes a security, who can issue securities, who can sell securities and who can buy securities.

-Furthermore, if the country is hostile towards bitcoin and cryptocurrencies, then there is a chance security tokens will be swept up in those laws too.
-For instance, cryptocurrency is not a legal currency in Canada.
+If the country is hostile towards Bitcoin and cryptocurrencies, then there is a chance security tokens will be swept up in those laws too.

 Securitize CEO Carlos Domingo explains the legalities of security tokens

-In mid-2018, the SEC announced that Ether (the native token of the Ethereum blockchain) was not a security.
-It did note that tokens on top of Ethereum may be regarded as securities.
-Perhaps most importantly, the SEC added that it is possible for coins or tokens to change status depending on how they are operated.
+In mid-2018 the SEC announced that Ether – the native token of the Ethereum blockchain – was not a security.
+It did note that tokens on top of Ethereum may be considered securities.
+Perhaps most importantly, the SEC added that it is possible for coins or tokens to change status depending on how they operate.